OsoaGH/FromStutterFixUpdated/README.md

-# FromStutterFix (kinda dead sorry)
+# FromStutterFixUpdated

 This tool will apply a fix for a certain type of stutter in FromSoft games.
-It will also disable achievements in Elden Ring, to work around a bug where achievements can freeze the game when Steam is offline.
+It can also disable achievements in Elden Ring, to work around a bug where achievements can freeze the game when Steam is offline.

 Supported patches:
 * DS3 1.15.1
 * Sekiro 1.06
-* Elden Ring 1.06
+* Elden Ring 1.10.1

-If you run a newer patch of Elden Ring, using ertool is the only option. ertool will search for the required addresses so it should work on any patch and likely newer patches too.
-You can close it immediately after enabling the options to be sure it has no further impact on the game.
+## What's new?

+* I have updated the Elden Ring pointers so it supports the latest patch and plan on keeping them updated into the future.
+I wanted to avoid the temptation of cheating with ERTool, so updated this instead.
+* I still want to earn achievements so I've added an option to enable the achievment freeze fix.
+To enable it, add a file with no extension called "fix" in the same folder as the EXE file.
+* Made it easy to re-run the program without having to close it.
+* And it's just an EXE cos I dunno how to do DLLs and I like the re-run thingie.

 ## Usage

-There is a standalone .exe version which doesn't touch the game files, but needs to be run manually each time.
-There is also a .dll version which loads automatically, but may be more difficult to use with mods.
-Both do the same thing.

-Note: EAC needs to be disabled for Elden Ring.

-### EXE Version

 Run the game, then run the program.
 It will say "flag set" if it worked.
 Close the program.
 The fix will last until you restart the game.

-### DLL Version

-Place the DINPUT8.dll in the game directory.
-Run the game.
-After a delay, a chime sound will be played if the fix was applied successfully.

-To uninstall, delete the DINPUT8.dll.

-Note: This version also includes the logo screen skip, to avoid needing to choose between them or chain-load DLLs.

 ## How does it work?